-If you are running a business, you might want to get a more expensive model so you can run it longer and cut faster.
+If you are running a small business, you might want to get a more expensive model so you can run it longer and cut faster.
 But you can also get 2 basics for the price of 1 pro.
 So do the math and figure out which one is the best option for you and your situation.

 Glowforge has its own line of materials you can cut.
 They have a QR code that the machine reads to know what settings are needed to cut it.

 It’s really nice to not have to play around with settings to get the perfect cut.

 Occasionally, I have spent 30 minutes trying to get the perfect cut on some materials.
 (Mostly paper because it can be a little finicky).
-One way to solve getting cut setting quickly is by visiting the Glowforge community webpage or Google.
+One way to solve getting cut settings quickly is by visiting the Glowforge community webpage or Google.

 Most of the time proofgrade materials will cut without problems but I have had some not cut all the way through the backing.
-Luckliy it’s a very easy fix of slowing down the cut.
+Luckily it’s a very easy fix of slowing down the cut.

 All proofgrade materials come with a mask (basically masking tape) on them that prevents stains from the smoke.
 If you

 I have also had times when the machine couldn’t read the QR code on the various materials.
 To fix the problem, I placed a cutting board over the top glass because the glare from the window made the code impossible to read.

 I’d use proofgrade more often but it is more expensive to

 The software for your Glowforge is found on a webpage so you will need an internet connection.
 I would prefer it was a desktop program so you could use it even when there is no internet.
+Or even connect it to adobe illustrator which I use to create some of my files.

 The nice thing about it being a webpage though is that you can use your Ipad or Chromebook with it.